GreenDelta/olca-modules/doc/REF_DATA.md

-# openLCA reference data
+# CSV format for openLCA reference data

-The openLCA reference data format defines a simple CSV format for exchanging reference data like flows, units, categories etc. and mappings to entities of other formats and databases.
-In general all CSV files should have the following
+Reference data are common units, flow properties, flows, locations, LCIA categories etc. for different databases.
+We store these data in simple CSV files in order to create reference data packages from scratch; it shouldn't be used as a general data exchange format.
+All CSV files need to have the following
-properties:
+format:

-* files should be utf-8 encoded
+* the file encoding must be [utf-8](https://en.wikipedia.org/wiki/UTF-8)
-* columns should be separated by semicolons: `,`
+* the column separator is a comma: `,`
-* strings should be enclosed in double quotes if it is necessary: `"`
+* strings should be enclosed in double quotes, but only if necessary: `"`
-* the decimal separator of numbers should be a decimal point: `.`
+* the decimal separator of numbers is a decimal point: `.`
 * the files should __not__ contain column headers

 ## Locations

-File: `locations.csv`
+**File**:`locations.csv`

 ```
 0  | uuid        | required | uuid